Lagergren-Lab/MISELBO/README.md

 To train addtional q<sub>&Phi;<sub>i</sub></sub>:
 ```
-train.py --train_new_q True --seed "seed != seed of q_0" "same arguments as q_0"
+train.py --train_new_q True --seed "seed != seed of q_1" "same arguments as when training q_1 and p"
 ```
-The train_new_q argument ensures that the decoder is not trained.
+The train_new_q argument ensures that the decoder of p is not trained.

 ## Reproducing MISELBO-NVAE results using already trained p<sub>&theta;</sub>, q<sub>&Phi;<sub>1</sub></sub> and q<sub>&Phi;<sub>2</sub></sub>
 The NVAE models trained for five different seeds, used in table 3 of [MISELBO](https://arxiv.org/), are too